French bulldog stolen from front yard in San Lorenzo - NewsBreak

 French bulldog stolen from front yard in San Lorenzo

 Esparza tells KRON4 that she and her husband received an alert on Friday that said Bruno had escaped the yard by digging a hole under the fend.
 It was then that the two suspects reportedly saw an opportunity.
 The two followed Bruno to his yard and grabbed him.
-The got into their Silver Hyuandai and drove away.
+They got into their Silver Hyundai and drove away.

 KRON On is streaming now